-I have to say healthy cobb salad is not the quickest salad I have ever made but it lasts for days and is perfect for fridge/freezer clean out!
+I have to say healthy cobb salad is not the quickest salad I have ever made, definitely not as quick as other salad recipes in my repertoire, but it lasts for days and is perfect for fridge/freezer clean out.

 I’m an unconventional cobb salad eater.
 Not only I tried it first time in Disneyland, I also used the “wrong” dressing in creating my version.